chaimeleon-eu/application-catalogue/batch-applications/mri_harmonization/README.md

 `jobman submit -i mri_image_intensity_harmonization -- <INPUT_PATH> <OUTPUT_DIR> <MODEL> <INPUT_TYPE>`

 The application accepts 4 parameters:
- - The path to the input file or directory with DICOM files
+ - The path to the input directory with DICOM files.
- - The output directory where harmonized Dicom files will be saved.
+ - The output directory where harmonized DICOM files will be saved.
- - The model to use (options: `prostate`)
+ - The model to use.
+Options: `prostate`.
- - The type of input (options: `volume`, `series`)
+ - The type of input directory.
+Options: `series` (folder with .dcm files), `study` (folder containing series).

 Example:
   ```
-    jobman submit -i mri_image_intensity_harmonization -- ~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/patient01/ \
+    jobman submit -i mri_image_intensity_harmonization -- ~/datasets/87f3be56-.../patient01/12826.../12826.../   \
                                           ~/persistent-home/results_hamonization/ \
                                           prostate series
   ```
 If you want to accelerate the process with a GPU, you must use the proper tag in the image (`:latest-cuda`) and add a resource flavor with GPU (for example `-r small-gpu`):
   ```
-    jobman submit -i mri_image_intensity_harmonization:latest-cuda -r small-gpu -- ~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/ \
+    jobman submit -i mri_image_intensity_harmonization:latest-cuda -r small-gpu -- ~/datasets/87f3be56-.../patient01/12826.../12826.../ \
                                                                    ~/persistent-home/results_harmonization/ \
                                                                    prostate series
   ```